-No One Gets Out Alive – Review
+No One Gets Out Alive (2021) Movie Review - Dull Supernatural Horror

-An immigrant in search of the American dream who, after being forced to take a room in a boarding house, finds herself in a nightmare she can't escape.
+An immigrant in search of the American dream who after being forced to take a room in a boarding house finds herself in a nightmare she can't escape.

 Now seems like as good a time as any to get back to looking at horror stuff again.
 At least the cinemas are open and people are producing movies again.
 What better way to start than with yet another Netflix published horror movie.

-Yeah, I lied, there is some bullshit.
-No One Gets Out Alive has a pretty straight forward ending but there are a few things there that might need a little explaining.
-With this in mind, we have attempted to do just that in our No One Gets Out Alive Ending Explained article.
 Why not check it out if you have watched the movie and are a little confused?
 Obviously there are spoilers so don’t you dare go and look if you haven’t seen the movie… Actually, go spoil yourself and then spoil it for a friend too for good measure.

-Netflix Horror Onslaught
+Middling Netflix Horror Films

-Credit where credit is due, none of these movies step too far out of their comfort zone and, for the most part, offer a fairly watchable movie with decent production values.
-The average movie fan is unlikely to scoff at these Netflix offerings but, in my opinion, many serious horror fans will be left wanting more.
+The average movie fan is unlikely to scoff at these Netflix offerings.
+Despite this, in my opinion, many serious horror fans will be left wanting more.
 I look at them as being in a similar ball park to things such as the Conjuring movie spinoffs (Annabelle Comes Home, The Curse of La Llorona).
 They are okay as popcorn flicks, just don’t expect too much.

 Keeping with that theme is our review subject today No One Gets Out Alive.
 A Netflix published horror movie by a multinational team featuring British producers, a Director who immigrated to Quebec from Brazil, a Mexican lead, Romanian side characters and an American location.